CanDIG/candig-schemas/doc/source/appendix/ontologies.rst

 .. _metadata_ontologies:

-Use of Ontologies in GA4GH API !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+Use of Ontologies in CanDIG API !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 Examples for OntologyTerm use
 -----------------------------

 * Info: Ontogenesis blog
-* Info: Working implementation of the GA4GH docsystem's Ontologies document
+* Info: Working implementation of the CanDIG docsystem's Ontologies document

 Why should we use an ontology term?